 William and Rhea Seath Awards in

 Only candidates who are full-time members of McGill Faculty of Engineering are eligible as Lead Applicants for the WRSAs.
-Lead applicants can be students or professors.
+Lead applicants can be graduate students or professors.
 Students must be registered full-time in a Faculty of Engineering program.
 Professors must hold an appointment in a department or school formally affiliated with the Faculty of Engineering.

 A candidacy must be based on a current technologically-based project that the candidate has been actively involved in and that they have reported as an invention to McGill's Office of Innovation and Partnerships.